iontodirel/find_devices/README.md

  # find_devices

-Alsa device and serial ports finding utility.
+Alsa audio device and serial ports finding utility.

 Use this utility to list and filter audio devices and serial ports.